Canonical Tag: What is it and why it matters

 Canonical tags are an essential tool for bloggers to manage duplicate content, consolidate link equity, and improve crawling efficiency.
 By using them correctly, you can help search engines understand your content better and improve your blog’s SEO.

-What is the difference between a canonical tag and a noindex tag?
+When should I use a canonical tag instead of a noindex tag?

-How can RightBlogger help me manage canonical tags and other SEO basics?
+How can RightBlogger help me improve SEO around canonicals and duplicate content?

 New:Autoblogging + Scheduling